Dylan-Liew/definitely-not-java/docs/04-encapsulation.md

     }
   }
   ```
+## Encapsulation
+- Keep all the data (fields) and functions (methods) operating on the data (fields) related to a composite data type together within an abstraction barrier

 ## Object Creation and Access
 - Objects created using `new` keyword
+- Objects as instances of a class
+  - Each object allows the same methods to be called.
+  - Each object containing the same set of variables of the same types.
+  - Each object may store different values.
-- Access fields and methods using dot notation
+- Access fields and methods using dot `.` notation
 - Example:
   ```java
   Circle c = new Circle();